bitnami/containers/containers/postgresql/README.md

 - `POSTGRESQL_LOG_HOSTNAME`: Log the client hostname.
 No defaults.
 - `POSTGRESQL_LOG_LINE_PREFIX`: Define the format of the log entry lines.
 Find in the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-logging.html) the string parameters.
 No defaults.
 - `POSTGRESQL_LOG_TIMEZONE`: Set the timezone for the log entry timestamp.
 No defaults.
+- `POSTGRESQL_TIMEZONE`: Set the timezone for PostgreSQL.
+No defaults.

 ## Session settings